 Sub Iferror_Example1() Dim i As Integer For i = 2 To 6 Cells(i, 3).Value = WorksheetFunction.IfError( Next i End Sub

-Step 6: One of the problems in VBA while accessing the worksheet functions we don’t get to see the arguments like how we have seen in the worksheet.
-You need to be sure about the arguments we are using.
+Step 6: One of the problems in VBA is that while accessing the worksheet functions, we do not get to see the arguments we have seen in the worksheet.
+It would help if you were sure about the arguments we are using.

-This is the reason before I show you the IFERROR in VBA, I have shown you the syntax of the worksheet function.
+It is the reason before we show you the IFERROR in VBA, We have shown you the syntax of the worksheet function.

-The first argument here is “Value,” i.e., what is the cell you want to check?
-Before this, apply the calculation in Cell.
+The first argument is “Value,” i.e., what cell do you want to check?
+Before this, apply the calculation in the cell.

 Now, in the VBA, apply the codes below.

 Sub Iferror_Example1() Dim i As Integer For i = 2 To 6 Cells(i, 4).Value = WorksheetFunction.IfError(Cells(i, 3).Value, "Not Found") Next i End Sub

-Now IFERROR function checks for any error in column C. If any error finds it will show the result as “Not Found” in column D.
+Now, the IFERROR function checks for any error in column C. If it finds any error, it will show the result as “Not Found” in column D.

 Types of Errors, VBA IFERROR, Can Find

 #N/A, #VALUE!, #REF!, #DIV/0!, #NUM!, #NAME?, or #NULL!.

-This has been a guide to VBA IFERROR Function.
+This article is a guide to VBA IFERROR Function.
 Here, we learned how to use the VBA IFERROR function in Excel, practical examples, and a downloadable template.
 Below you can find some useful Excel VBA articles: –